• Skip to primary navigation

 Overhead Image of ham with cinnamon sticks and sliced apples in disposable roasting pan

-• Use a disposable disposable roasting pan to prepare your ham especially on the smoked for quick clean up.
+• Use a disposable roasting pan to prepare your ham especially on the smoker for quick clean up.

 • Make a beautiful presentation for a holiday meal by garnishing your ham with an assortment of herbs and fruit.

-• We recommend using either applewood or pecan wood chips in your smoker.
+• We recommend using either applewood or pecan wood chips in your smoker for the best flavor.

-• If you are hosting a holiday dinner you will need about 3/4 lb of ham per person if you are using a bone-in ham.
-If you use a boneless ham you can figure 1/2 lb per person.
+• When choosing your ham, keep in mind you will need about 3/4 pound of ham per person if you are using a bone-in ham.
+If you use a boneless ham you can figure 1/2 pound per person.

 Disposable Roasting Pan with Ham in it on smoker